GruberQZ/energy-trading-marketplace/chaincodev3/README.md

 Arguments:
 1. Name of variable

+Example arguments: ["ece"]

 Notes/Restrictions:
+- **Value is always returned as a string, regardless of the data type.
+As such, the returned value may be garbled.**
 - This function is mainly used for debugging, it need not be used otherwise.
 - Passing in the name of the variable that does not exist will yield an error message.